peter88213/novelyst_templates/docs/usage.md

 # Conventions

 In *noveltree*, you can define a narrative structure with "Todo" Parts, Chapters, and scenes.
-See [Arcs](https://peter88213.github.io/noveltree/help/arcs). *noveltree_templates* faciliates the reuse of narrative structures.
+See [Arcs](https://peter88213.github.io/noveltree/help/arcs). *nv_templates* faciliates the reuse of narrative structures.

 ## Markdown file structure